 Elizabeth Curran was born in Chicago, Illinois, the daughter of John and Margaret Curran.
 Curran’s Department of Veterans Affairs record indicates that she joined the U.S. Army on December 1, 1942.
 2nd Lieutenant Curran transferred into the 32nd Station Hospital from the 33rd Field Hospital in August 1944.
 On the December 31, 1944 roster she was listed as a general duty nurse.
 She was promoted to 1st lieutenant prior to leaving the unit in July 1945.
 The January 1, 1966 U.S. Army Register indicates that she retired from the military on June 30, 1946.
 Her retirement code indicates she retired due disability in the line of duty.
 She is buried at the Fort Sam Houston National Cemetery in San Antonio, Texas.

-Wanda Dabrowski was apparently born in Chelsea, Massachusetts to Joseph and Adela Dabrowski, who had immigrated from Poland.
-2nd Lieutenant Dabrowski was one of 25 nurses reassigned from Lovell General Hospital at Fort Devens to the 32nd Station Hospital in November 1942 and would have joined the rest of the unit in late December.
+Wanda Dabrowski was born in Chelsea, Massachusetts to Joseph and Adela Dabrowski, who had immigrated from Poland.
+2nd Lieutenant Dabrowski was one of 25 nurses reassigned from Lovell General Hospital at Fort Devens to the 32nd Station Hospital in November 1942 and joined the rest of the unit on December 29, 1942.
 On the 32nd Station Hospital roster dated December 31, 1943, she was listed as assigned to Night Duty, Surgical Section.
 On the May 1, 1944 roster she was listed as Nurse, general duty.
-She was promoted to 1st lieutenant in June 1944.
+She was promoted to 1st lieutenant effective May 27, 1944, although word did not reach the unit until June 9, 1944.
 Her assignment was listed as Nurse, Administrative on the December 31, 1944 roster.
 She had blond hair and blue eyes.
-She left the unit in March 1945.
+She left the unit on March 14, 1945 and transferred “on rotation to 7th Repl[acement] Depot for trans-ship[men]t to US”.

 Emelda M. Dickson (Martha Ann Emelda Dickson, Martha Ann Emelda Guiner, Emelda Guiner Gardner), N-755095 (July 29, 1914 – June 12 1996)